The instructor for your section will provide you with contact information.

 Here we provide links to documents and websites you may find useful throughout the semester.
 They do not constitute an official part of the course, nor are they endorsed by the Department of Mathematical Sciences.
 Use them at your own discretion.

-Factorization of polynomials (Useful for working with Partial Fractions)
+Factorization of polynomials (Useful for Partial Fractions)

 The following are pdf files with a polar coordinates grid (in radians or degrees) on which you can conveniently make graphs of functions given in polar coordinates.

 Visual Calculus - Step by step tutorial on the topics of our course.